Get your free and exclusive +30-page Authentication Analytics Whitepaper

 • Improved User Experience (UX): Passkeys offer a frictionless authentication process during payment checkout, significantly reducing transaction abandonment and increasing successful payment completions.

-Overview of Payment Providers Supporting Passkeys in 2025#
+Overview of Payment Providers supporting Passkeys#

 In the following, you’ll see an overview of which payment providers use passkeys to protect their users.